jgyy/fcc-scrape/placeholder.md

 ---
-id: 5ddb965c65d27e1512d44dd2
+id: 5ddb965c65d27e1512d44dd3
-title: Part 59
+title: Part 60
 challengeType: 0
-dashedName: part-59
+dashedName: part-60
 ---

 # --description--

-The `calorieInput` element should only accept numbers that are 0 or above.
+Add a class named `cal-control` to the `calorieInput` element.
+This is similar to how you added a class name to the `foodInput` element previously.

-Set the `min` attribute of `calorieInput` to `0`.
+We are adding this class name because in the `calculate()` function you created previously, the `total` is calculated from the elements with the class name `cal-control`.

 # --hints--